IceAsteroid/-bckpDatedNonIncrmntl.sh/README.md

 #(PROMPT)Select:
 ```

+## Other features
 - Auto back up given files passed as arguments for the script, to all of mounted storages' specific directories(Can be configured in the script).
-Auto mount multiple particular attached drives configured in conf, auto back up specified files to all of configured mounted storages.
+- Auto mount multiple particular attached drives configured in conf, auto back up specified files to all of configured mounted storages.
 - Auto delete oldest backups of a file, if any.
 Numbers of backups to keep can be modified with a varaible in the script.
 - Additional bonus, you can use bckpDvcMng.sh which this script is based on, to mount all the specified blocks at once.

-# How to use

 # Contribution
 If you encounter any problems, just post an issue, and I'll fix them if I can.